SlimeVR/SlimeVR-Docs-Site/diy_set.md

 * Voltage: 3.7v
 * Connection: Micro JST 1.25mm

+The battery dimensions will depend on which case you choose to use or make.
+Lithium-ion Polymer (LiPo) pouch batteries come in various shapes and sizes, indicated by an XXYYZZ naming scheme that denotes their dimensions in thickness (X.Xmm), width (YYmm), and length (ZZmm).
+As an example, the official SlimeVR case design uses an 803443 battery, denoting a battery of 8.0mm thickness, 34mm width, and 43mm length.

 The mainboards feature a Micro JST 1.25mm male connector port for attaching a battery.
 As such, it is best to choose a battery that has a matching female connector.
 Alternatively, you can solder or crimp these connectors onto a battery for easy attachment to the Mainboard.

 Extensions do not require their own battery, as they use power from the attached Mainboard.